yazdinip/CreditRisk/docs/ci_cd.md

   - Same environment prep + DVC remote configuration as CD.
   - `dvc repro --force validate_model` and `dvc repro --force monitor_drift` to guarantee a fresh DAG run, even if no code changed.
   - `python -m creditrisk.utils.data_freshness --max-age-hours 36 --fail-on-stale` to produce `reports/data_freshness.json` and fail loudly when the ingestion snapshot exceeds the SLA.
-  - `python -m creditrisk.monitoring.production --publish-metrics` to compare the latest production extracts against the training baseline, push the drift share/flag into CloudWatch (when AWS credentials are scoped), and write `reports/retrain_trigger.json`.
+  - `python -m creditrisk.monitoring.production --publish-metrics` to compare the latest production extracts against the training reference distribution, push the drift share/flag into CloudWatch (when AWS credentials are scoped), and write `reports/retrain_trigger.json`.
 Set `monitoring.auto_retrain: true` (or pass `--auto-retrain`) if you want the nightly job to execute the configured retrain command automatically whenever the drift threshold is breached.
   - Upload a trimmed artifact set (`ingestion_summary.json`, `data_freshness.json`, drift outputs) so on-call engineers can inspect the results without reproducing them locally.

 ### 4. Airflow DAG (`orchestration/airflow_creditrisk_dag.py`)